Toni Perković

-Toni Perković (born April 10, 1998) is a Croatian professional basketball player currently playing for Orléans Loiret of the LNB Pro B. Standing at 1.91 m (6 ft 3 in), he plays as a Shooting guard.
+Toni Perković (born April 10, 1998) is a Croatian professional basketball player currently playing for Split of the Adriatic League and the Croatian League..
+Standing at 1.91 m (6 ft 3 in), he plays as a Shooting guard.
 Perković won the 2017–18 A-1 League and the 2017 ABA Supercup with Cedevita, as well as two Croatian Cups (2018, 2019).
 He currently plays for the Croatia men's national basketball team.

-Personal Life
+Personal life

 Toni is brother of professional football player Mauro Perkovic who currently plays for Dinamo Zagreb.